Martin Heidegger: Post-war period

 After the end of World War II, Heidegger was summoned to appear at a denazification hearing.
 He was charged on four counts, dismissed from the university and declared a "follower" (Mitläufer) of Nazism.
 Heidegger was forbidden to teach between 1945 and 1951.
 One consequence of this teaching ban was that Heidegger began to engage far more in the French philosophical scene.

 In his postwar thinking, Heidegger distanced himself from Nazism, but his critical comments about Nazism seem scandalous to some since they tend to equate the Nazi war atrocities with other inhumane practices related to rationalization and industrialisation, including the treatment of animals by factory farming.
-For instance in a lecture delivered at Bremen in 1949, Heidegger said: "Agriculture is now a motorized food industry, the same thing in its essence as the production of corpses in the gas chambers and the extermination camps, the same thing as blockades and the reduction of countries to famine, the same thing as the manufacture of hydrogen bombs."
+For instance, in a lecture delivered at Bremen in 1949, Heidegger said: "Agriculture is now a motorized food industry, the same thing in its essence as the production of corpses in the gas chambers and the extermination camps, the same thing as blockades and the reduction of countries to famine, the same thing as the manufacture of hydrogen bombs."

 In 1967 Heidegger met with the Jewish poet Paul Celan, a concentration camp survivor.
-Having corresponded since 1956, Celan visited Heidegger at his country retreat and wrote an enigmatic poem about the meeting, which some interpret as Celan's wish for Heidegger to apologize for his behavior during the Nazi era.
+Having kept in correspondence with each other since 1956, Celan visited Heidegger at his country retreat and wrote an enigmatic poem about the meeting, which some interpret as Celan's wish for Heidegger to apologize for his behavior during the Nazi era.

-Heidegger's defenders, notably Arendt, see his support for Nazism as arguably a personal " 'error' " (a word which Arendt placed in quotation marks when referring to Heidegger's Nazi-era politics).
+Heidegger's defenders, notably Arendt, see his support for Nazism as arguably a personal "error" (a word which Arendt placed in quotation marks when referring to Heidegger's Nazi-era politics).
 Defenders think this error was irrelevant to Heidegger's philosophy.
 Critics such as Levinas, Karl Löwith, and Theodor Adorno claim that Heidegger's support for Nazism revealed flaws inherent in his thought.